Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Perfect spectral clustering using the two-to-infinity norm bounds and its applications to random networks.

 \subsection{A didactic example: the case of independent Gaussian errors}

 In order to examine the usefulness of various parts of Proposition~\ref{prop:perfect_clust}, below we study perfect clustering when the error matrix $\Xi = \hX - X \in \RR^{n \times m}$ has independent $\calN(0, \sig^2)$ Gaussian entries.
-We are keenly aware that this scenario has been studied extensively in a multitude of papers (see, e.g., \citep{abbe_fan_AOS2022}, \citep{Chen_2021}, \citep{H_Zhou_AOS2021_Spec_Clust}, \citep{ndaoud_aos2022} and \citep{zhou2024_illposedPCA}), where more nuanced results were derived under, sometimes, the weaker condition that elements of $\Xi$ are independent sub-Gaussian.
-However, each of the papers above studied only one of many possible scenarios in this problem.
-The objective of this section is not to derive new results but to demonstrate, how the utility of various techniques proposed above depends on the settings of the model.
-We emphasize that the choice of independent Gaussian errors is motivated exclusively by the simplicity of evaluation of all quantities, that appear in the respective Theorems and Propositions.
+We are keenly aware that this scenario has been studied extensively in a multitude of papers (see, e.g., \cite{abbe_fan_AOS2022}, \cite{Chen_2021}, \cite{H_Zhou_AOS2021_Spec_Clust}, \cite{ndaoud_aos2022} and \cite{zhou2024_illposedPCA}), where more nuanced results were derived under, sometimes, the weaker condition that elements of $\Xi$ are independent sub-Gaussian.
+However, each of the papers listed above studied only one of many possible scenarios in this problem.
+The objective of this section is not to derive new results but to demonstrate, how the usefulness of various techniques, proposed in Sections~\ref{sec:nonsymmetric} and \ref{sec:symmetrized}, depends on the settings of the model.
+Specifically, we are interested in exploring, what conditions for the perfect clustering are, if we use or do not use symmetrization or/and Assumptions~{\bf A4} and {\bf A4*}.
+While upper bounds in Sections~\ref{sec:nonsymmetric} and \ref{sec:symmetrized} are obtained under mild conditions, the assumption that errors are independent Gaussian in this subsection is motivated exclusively by the simplicity of evaluation of all quantities, that appear in the respective Theorems and Propositions, and is not utilized in any other way.